ldoroni/Sphana/docs/README.md

 2.2.
 If working with legacy code, you can also select older SDKs (e.g., Windows 8.1 SDK), but this is rarely needed. -->

 1. Install Python 12:
-   As PyTorch requires Python v3.9.x-3.12.x (https://pytorch.org/get-started/locally/)
+   We must use Python 12 cause we use 'nuitka' to compile the service as .exe As PyTorch requires Python v3.9.x-3.12.x (https://pytorch.org/get-started/locally/) https://www.python.org/downloads/release/python-31210/
-   https://www.python.org/downloads/release/python-31210/